ssohamsud/ssohamsud.github.io/_posts/2025-01-20-mean-field-games-market-making.md

 - **Distribution** $\rho(t,x)$: the ridge of the crowd funneling toward zero inventory over time—some finish early, others lag.

-- **Spreads over time**: average bid and ask and their difference (full spread) reveal competition’s compression during the session.
+- **Spreads over time**: average bid and ask and their difference (full spread) reveal competition’s compression during the session (when using the competition model above; otherwise read as spread dynamics under the chosen policy).

 - **Variance**: shows where crowding peaks (often mid-session).